liamwalsh1980/Milestone-Project-2/TESTING.md

 ## Further testing

 ### Mobile first
-* I know its important to build a new site as a mobile first application, therefore, during the design process and building the site i made sure that extensive testing was done on all mobile screen sizes using <a href="https://developer.chrome.com/docs/devtools/" target="_blank">Chrome development tools</a>.
+* I know it's important to build a new site as a mobile first application, therefore, during the design process and building the site I made sure that extensive testing was done on all mobile screen sizes using <a href="https://developer.chrome.com/docs/devtools/" target="_blank">Chrome development tools</a>.
 I worked with the following screen sizes making sure that all users can enjoy the site using any type of smartphone device: -

     - 280px (Galaxy Fold size)
     - 320px (iPhone 5 size)